-- A. The City of San Antonio is responsible for the operation of the Recreation Programs in compliance with self-monitoring standards implemented by the City of San Antonio Parks & Recreation Department and approved by City Council Ordinance. - B. The governing body, the City of San Antonio, through San Antonio Parks & Recreation, must ensure that the Recreation Program does not discriminate against any child based on the child's race, color, national origin, sex, religion or handicap.
+- A. The City of San Antonio is responsible for the operation of the Recreation Programs in compliance with self-monitoring standards implemented by the City of San Antonio Parks & Recreation Department and approved by City Council Ordinance. - B. The governing body, the City of San Antonio, through the Parks & Recreation Department, must ensure that the Recreation Programs do not discriminate against any child based on the child's race, color, national origin, sex, disability, sexual orientation, gender identity or expression, religion or any other distinguishing characteristics that may be identified by the City of San Antonio.